 These are for anyone looking for walks of around 8-15km and are confident with daily ascents/descents of up to 700m.
 You don't need specific walking experience; however, good health and reasonable fitness are important.
 There may be some sections on uneven terrain where scrambling could be required.
 On certain holidays, you will need a head for heights; however, this is specified on the holiday pages where applicable.

-Fitness is important at this level as you can expect to be walking for 5-8 hours, including up to 1000m ascents/descents.
-High altitudes, climate and remoteness can also be a factor depending on your chosen destination.
-Compass reading skills and experience of walking in mountains is important, and you should have a reasonable head for heights.
-There is likely to be some scrambling required, although not rock climbing.
-Not suitable for under 12's.
+Fitness is important as you can expect to be walking for 10-15km per day, including up to 1,000m ascents/descents and with fewer rest days.
+Where applicable, experience of walking in mountains is preferable, and you should have a reasonable head for heights.
+There is likely to be some scrambling required, although don't worry it won't be rock climbing.
+Not suitable for under-12s.

 Building on level 3 requirements, fitness is important as you can expect to be walking for up to 15-25km per day, including up to 1,200m ascents/descents.
 Routes will often be at high altitudes where climate and remoteness can also be a factor depending on your chosen destination.
 Previous trekking experience is desirable, but not vital if you are confident of your physical condition.
 There is likely to be some scrambling required or challenging elements.
 Not suitable for under-12s.